detective-beaver/detective-beaver.github.io/content/posts/ee-application-tracking.md

 System would allow only people with a Canadian phone number to call in using the following toll-free number:
 ```1–888–242–2100```
 2. GCMS Notes\
-They can be ordered from the IRCC directly or via a third-party agency.
-If you will decide to use the last one, a special form needs to be filled allowing to share your data.
+They can be ordered from the IRCC [directly](https://www.canada.ca/en/immigration-refugees-citizenship/corporate/transparency/access-information-privacy/requests-information-act.html) or via a third-party agency.
+If you will decide to use the last one, a special form (IMM5744) needs to be filled.
 For immigrants located in Canada the easiest and cheapest way would be to order GCMS notes from the IRCC directly.
-Outlanders are not allowed to order notes from the IRCC.
+Please keep in mind that outlanders are not permited to order notes from the IRCC.
+As for the price, it is going to cost you 5 CAD one time fee.
+According to the ATIP Act, IRCC has 30 days to fulfill a GCMS Notes request which means your notes will contain the information which is 30 days away from the moment you get them.